padogrid/bundle-hazelcast-4n5-cluster-session-wan/README.md

 ## Optional Software

 The following is a list of optional software.
 They are not required for running the session and WAN replication plugins.
+Installation instructions for Prometheus and Grafana in PadoGrid are provided in the [Installation Steps](#installation-steps) section.

 - [Prometheus](https://prometheus.io/download/)
 - [Grafana](https://grafana.com/grafana/download)